CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 #### APP.3.6.M1 Planning the DNS deployment

 In order to securely implement DNS servers, adequate planning must take place in advance.
 First of all, a concept has to be developed that describes, among other things, how DNS should be set up and which domain information is worth protecting.
 The responsible persons should also determine how DNS should be integrated into the network of the information network.
-However, not only aspects that are directly linked to the term security should be planned, but also normal business aspects that may entail safety requirements.
+However, not only aspects that are directly linked to the term security must be planned, but also normal business aspects that can lead to safety requirements.

 #### APP.3.6.M2 Use of redundant DNS servers